mwthinker/ZombieLegacy/README.md

 "build" in the project directory.
 Make sure all dependencies and a native compiler are installed.
 The dependencies must also be recognized by CMAKE.

+<p><b> Windows </b></p>
+Run CMake (cmake-gui).
+Choose "Browse Source.." and point to the project folder.
+Do the same for "Browse Build..." but point to the build folder.
+Push the configure button and choose at least "Visual Studio 13" and push finish.
+Push "Generate" then the visual studio solution will appear in the build folder.

 <p><b> Unix </b></p>
 Open a terminal inside the "build" directory and run: